top of page

 The best iron supplement is the one that a patient tolerates and takes consistently.

-Patients should be counselled on the ideal administration of oral iron (visit Take Control Period for a patient-facing resource on how to take oral iron properly):
+Patients should be counseled on the ideal administration of oral iron (visit Take Control Period for a patient-facing resource on how to take oral iron properly):

 • Take one pill, once a day